 What do Foodies do?

 Foodies support groups in the community to make healthy food choices through healthy eating activities and programs that they run with them such as hands-on cooking classes, supermarket tours, menu planning, cooking demonstrations, label reading, and edible gardens.
-Foodies may do this in pre-schools, schools, community centres, supermarkets, and workplaces - almost anywhere they can promote and support healthy eating in their local communities!
-To find out more about what Foodies do, watch the 7 Ways Project Videos, read the latest Community Foodies newsletter or download the Community Foodies brochure.
+Foodies may do this in community centres and neighbourhood centres, supermarkets, workplaces and pre-schools and schools (if engaging with parents/caregivers) - almost anywhere they can promote and support healthy eating in their local communities!
+To find out more about what Foodies do, watch the 7 Ways Project Videos, read the latest Community Foodies newsletter

 Want to Know More?
-For further information about the Community Foodies Project, please contact us via the Further Information Form.
+For further information about the SA Community Foodies Program, please contact us